jinx420/isThisWebsiteOnline/README.md

 	  *Note: This also applies if you utilize the application's source code directly, as I have removed the development branch.
 For further Information read more [here](#notice-for-developers).*

-9. **On MacOS the Buttons in the Options Window don't get rendered correctly**: I have tried every fix I could think of, but this seems to be an issue with tkinter and the 'new' `Apple Silicone`, due to their switch from `AMD64` to `ARM`.
+9. **On MacOS the Buttons in the Options Window don't get rendered correctly:** I have tried every fix I could think of, but this seems to be an issue with tkinter and the 'new' `Apple Silicone`, due to their switch from `AMD64` to `ARM`.

+10. **My Settings will always get deleted after closing the program:**  You probably have enabled TemporaryMode, which will prevent any files from staying behind after closing it.

+11. **I can't close the program when the options file gets deleted while it's open:** This was fixed in this commit [00d3f25](https://github.com/jinx420/isThisWebsiteOnline/commit/00d3f251cf7d036aeb97ea7b5df0824719aa94ea).

 ## Notice for Developers